aziis98/arnoldi-distribuito/typst-report/main.typ

 where $upright(bold(I))$ is the identity matrix.
 The Kronecker product $upright(bold(I)) times.circle upright(bold(D))_(y y)$ is a block diagonal matrix with copies of $upright(bold(D))_(y y)$ on the diagonal and $upright(bold(I)) times.circle upright(bold(D))_(x x)$ is a block diagonal matrix with copies of $upright(bold(D))_(x x)$ on the diagonal.

-This can also be generalized to the case of $n = 3$ and more dimensions.
+This can also be generalized to the case of $n = 3$ and higher dimensions.
 The matrix for the discretized 3D Laplacian can be written as

 $
   L = upright(bold(D_(x x))) times.circle upright(bold(I)) times.circle upright(bold(I))